JZK00/Res-SwinFusion/README.md

-## Res-SwinFusion, a Deep Learning Model for Automatic Localization of Anatomical Landmarks in X-rays to Assist in Diagnosis and Surgical Planning.
+## Res-SwinFusion to Automatic Localization of Anatomical Landmarks in X-rays to Assist in Diagnosis and Surgical Planning.

 ![本地图片描述](Data/Network.png)

-## Data Preparation:
+## Data Preparation
 Download the [head](https://figshare.com/s/37ec464af8e81ae6ebbf), [hand](https://ipilab.usc.edu/research/baaweb) datasets.

 Prepare datasets in the following directory structure.
 Take the head dataset as an example.